minprog/webapps/projects/project 2/content.md

 ## Hints

-* Rooms only exist at the server-side of Socket.IO, when you see rooms in JavaScript code, you are looking at *serverside* JavaScript code, only functions seen on [this](https://socket.io/docs/client-api/) page are valid for the JavaScript client!
 * You shouldn't need to use a database for this assignment.
 However, you should feel free to store any data you need in memory in your Flask application, as via using one or more global variables defined in `application.py`.